tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 #### The Lazy Admin's Tool - Decreasing Statfile Levels

+> [!WARNING]
+> This is an anti-pattern.
+Use it only on short term to buy some time and come up with a more sophisticated solution.

 The lazy admin usually "_sets auto-invalidation to jpgs and the statfile-level to zero - that always helps with caching issues of all kinds_."
 You'll find that advice in tech forums, and it helps with your invalidation issue.

 Until now we haven't discussed the statfile-level.
 Basically, auto-invalidation only works for files in the same subtree.
-The issue however is that pages and assets usually do not live in the same subtree.
+The issue however is that pages and assets usually do not live in the same sub-tree.
 Pages are somewhere below `/content/mysite` whereas assets live below `/content/dam`.

+The "statfile level" defines where at what depth root nodes of the sub-trees are.
+In the example above the level would be "2" (1=/content, 2=/mysite,dam)

 The idea of "decreasing" the statfile level to 0 basically is to define the whole /content tree as the one and only subtree to make pages and assets live in the same auto invalidation domain.
+So we would have only on big tree at level (at the docroot "/").
 But doing so auto-invalidates all sites on the server whenever something is published – even on completely unrelated sites.
-Trust us - that this is a bad idea in the long run because you will degrade your overall cache hit rate severely.
+Trust us: This is a bad idea in the long run, because you will degrade your overall cache hit rate severely.
 All you can do is hope that your AEM servers have enough firepower to run without cache.

 You will understand the full benefits of deeper statfile levels a bit later.